 The Operations Support Group spearheads the store network expansion.
-The team ensures the feasibility of the identified locations by assessing the customer base, market generators, foot traffic, future developments, market profile, and other related operational expenses such as rent and logistics.
+To mitigate this risk, the team ensures the feasibility of the identified locations by assessing the customer base, market generators, foot traffic, future developments, market profile, and other related operational expenses such as rent and logistics.
 The Operations Support Group carefully examines these factors per location prior to pursuing expansion to the respective location.
+The Company hopes that the activities executed by the team mitigates the risk of failing to successfully implement its growth strategy.

-The Company depend on key members of its management team.
+The Company is dependent on key members of its management team.